-Positions covered by an advance pricing arrangement application or B RTP.
+A position subject to an advance pricing arrangement (APA) application must be disclosed if it meets the criteria for a Category A or B RTP.
 These positions must be disclosed even if the application has been accepted into our APA program.